The overall purpose of this Learning Object is to:

 After inhalation, the arthrospores germinate and develop into endosporulating spherules in the terminal bronchioles of the lungs.
 The spherules reproduce by a process called endosporulation, where the spherule produces numerous endospores (yeast-like particles), ruptures, and releases viable endospores that develop into new spherules.

 b.
-Histoplasma capsulatum causes histoplasmosis (see Fig. 8), a disease commonly found in the Great Lakes region and the Mississippi and Ohio River valleys.
+Histoplasma capsulatum causes histoplasmosis (see Fig. 8).
 Approximately 250,000 people are thought to be infected annually in the US, but clinical symptoms of histoplasmosis occur in less than 5% of the population.
 Most individuals with histoplasmosis are asymptomatic.
 Those who develop clinical symptoms are typically either immunocompromised or are exposed to a large quantity of fungal spores.

 The mold form of the fungus often grows in bird or bat droppings or soil contaminated with these droppings and produces large tuberculate macroconidia and small microconidia.
 Although birds cannot be infected by the fungus and do not transmit the disease, bird excretions contaminate the soil and enrich it for mycelial growth.
 Bats, however, can become infected and transmit histoplasmosis through their droppings.
 After inhalation of the fungal spores and their germination in the lungs, the fungus grows as a budding, encapsulated yeast.

 - Chest X-ray of a person with histoplasmosis.